 World Water Day 2020

-Helen Hamilton is a Senior Policy Analyst on Health and Hygiene at WaterAid UK.
-She leads the organisation’s policy and advocacy on global health and hygiene, championing policy, programming and research innovation on comprehensive approaches to public health.
-Helen is a member of RSTMH's Policy and Advocacy Committee.
+Helen Hamilton is a Senior Policy Analyst on Health and Hygiene at WaterAid UK and a member of RSTMH's Policy and Advocacy Committee.

 How can we ensure everyone can wash their hands with soap and water?